mikecroucher/Git_Academic_Benefits/Readme.md

 **Graphical User Interfaces to git**

-If the command line scares you, try these.
+If you prefer not to use the command line, try these

 * [GitHub Desktop](https://desktop.github.com/)
 * [Git Kracken](https://www.gitkraken.com/)